Sartaj-Alam-Pritom/Blood-Donation-Management-App/README.md

 5. **Communication**:
    - View donor information and contact them directly via the app’s call functionality.

-For detailed step-by-step instructions, refer to the **User Manual PDF** included in this repository.
+For detailed instructions, refer to the **User Manual** linked above.

 ---